biostochastics/CodeConCat/README.md

 # CodeConCat

-CodeConCat is a lightweight command-line tool (CLI) that aggregates code and (optionally) documentation from a local folder or (optionally) from GitHub.
-It annotates source files, merges doc files, and produces an LLM-friendly output in Markdown or JSON.
+CodeConCat is a lightweight command-line tool (CLI) that aggregates code and (optionally) documentation from a local folder or (optionally) from GitHub (with private token support).
+It creates a folder tree, annotates source files, merges doc files, and produces an LLM-friendly output in Markdown or JSON; allows for automatic copying to the buffer.
 The tool supports multiple languages (Python, JavaScript/TypeScript, R, Julia, C/C++, etc.) and can run with concurrency to handle larger projects more efficiently.

 ## Table of Contents